Rajdip789/Chat-app/README.md

 5. **Join Group Using Unique Link**: Users can join groups by clicking on unique invitation links shared by other group members.

+6. **One-to-One Voice and Video Calls**: Users can initiate voice and video calls with other users directly within this app.

-6. **Personalize Profile View**: Users can personalize their profile view with a profile picture and status message.
+7. **Personalize Profile View**: Users can personalize their profile view with a profile picture and status message.

-7. **Reset Password Functionality**: Users can reset their password if they forget it.
+8. **Reset Password Functionality**: Users can reset their password if they forget it.
 They will receive a password reset link via email, allowing them to set a new password securely.

-8. **Secure Authentication**: Google OAuth is used for secure and convenient user authentication.
+9. **Secure Authentication**: Google OAuth is used for secure and convenient user authentication.

 ## Installation